Shoemaker703/college_retention/README.md

 - Average faculty salaries
 - Endowment size

+## Reproducibility
+For more detailed instructions regarding how I collected and merged the data from these three sources, please check out my 'Data Collection' notebook in the ['Reproducibility' folder in this GitHub repository](https://github.com/Shoemaker703/college_retention/tree/main/Reproducibility).
+This notebook contains step-by-step instructions (including screenshots) of how I gathered the data for the analysis below, in case you are interested in recreating and/or building on any part of this project.

 ## Modeling

 The target variable is a weighted retention rate described above, using values above 81% to represent "above average retention rates" and values at or below 81% to represent "below average retention rates."
 A 70%/20% train-test split was created along with a 10% holdout test set.